Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: A Flagship Reconstruction Example over

 In any filtered representation compatible with finite termination, elements of $B$ act by raising filtration but no deeper layer exists, so they act trivially.
-Therefore restriction along the quotient map induces an equivalence
+Therefore restriction along the natural quotient map identifies the same filtered representation behaviour detectable away from the boundary for $\widetilde{\mathcal P}$ and $\mathcal P$.
+In particular, the corresponding filtered representation frameworks agree up to boundary equivalence.

 However, the boundary layers differ: